Table of Contents

 For drug abuse disorders to be identified, two of the preceding signs have to be recognized.
 And the condition is considered serious if six signs are known.

-- Increased sensitivity for substances or alcohol, increasing the frequency of use
+- Increased sensitivity to substances or alcohol, increasing the frequency of use

 - Many initiatives have struggled to limit or discourage alcohol and opioid use.